BiscuitOS/Kernel/tools/testcase/scheduler/stack/README.md

   1. Enale specifical Kernel-macro

-     Invoke `make menuconfig` on top on source tree, and enable specifical item as follow figures.
+     Invoke `make menuconfig` on top of source tree, and enable specifical item as follow figures.

      ```